socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

-The Notepad-12FX has a ducker feature which can duck USB playback channels 1+2 (on the Notepad-12FX four channel USB playback device, playback channel 3+4 are not ducked) when it detects a signal on any combination of the four channels going to the USB audio capture device.
+The Notepad-12FX has a ducker feature which can duck USB playback channels 1+2 (on the Notepad-12FX four channel USB playback device, USB playback channels 3+4 are not ducked) when it detects a signal on any combination of the four channels going to the USB audio capture device.

 TODO: What about the 8FX with its two MIC channels and two channel